-Step 5: Add thawed seafood, cooked sweet potato, corn and Pernod (if using).
+Step 5: Add (thawed or cooked) seafood, cooked sweet potato, corn and Pernod (if using).
 Bring temperature up to 190 F/88 C (this only takes a few minutes.)
 Cook at this temperature for 5 minutes.
 Remove bay leaf and thyme sprigs.

 Step 6: Taste for seasoning and adjust.
 Remove from heat, divide into bowls, garnish and serve while hot.